japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

 *Unique identifier of an (execution) attempt* of the Spark application

-Used when `SparkContext` is xref:ROOT:spark-SparkContext-creating-instance-internals.adoc#_applicationAttemptId[created]
+Used when `SparkContext` is ROOT:spark-SparkContext-creating-instance-internals.md#_applicationAttemptId[created]

 | cancelTasks
 a| [[cancelTasks]]